nallen05/shieldwall/README.md

               'cl:error
               (+ 1 "2"))
       (shield-file "test.lisp"
-d                   :describe "run tests in a file, treating them the same as a group"))))
+                   :describe "run tests in a file, treating them the same as a group"))))
 ```

 ### Making test report more/less verbose